Introduction

 in the Natural History Museum of Vienna/Austria

-Gaia was worshipped for thousands of years.
-She helped humans develop tools and master metal, and she even taught them writing.
+Gaia helped humans develop tools and master metal, and she even taught them writing.
 As soon as she taught humans how to write, though, around 5000 BCE, something strange happened.
-Humans began worshipping other gods.
-Egyptians worshipped lion gods, Indians invented all kinds of gods, and in the Middle East people began abandoning faith in Gaia in favor of Baal.
+Humans began worshiping other gods: lion gods, war gods, sea gods, and all kinds of other beings.
+Gaia felt betrayed.
+She became sad and bitter, and deliberated over how she might take revenge.
+She could have destroyed Earth with a snap of her fingers.
+But Gaia thought of something smarter.

 And this is indeed just what we observe.
 The story of Gaia can in the end explain not just how the world came into existence but also why there are so many religions.
 It can explain how Moses could part the waters and how Buddha could be so wise.
 It all becomes clear now.
 It is time we come back to the true faith in Gaia.